Successful Entrepreneurs are often characterized as “Risk-Takers” — But, wait…

 If the GOAL is more successful startups (rather than just simply keeping the “Entrepreneur Club” exclusive to those with the risk-tolerance or personality type or personal financial situation to take the plunge and go “All-In/Full-Time” — prior to achieving any of Objective Indicator of better-than-average success/fail odds?)… WHAT IF we (as a startup community) start thinking about (and implementing!) more ways to proactively MITIGATE/REDUCE RISK for potentially-GREAT entrepreneurs, co-founders, and entrepreneurial employees — who might be PHENOMENAL, GAME-CHANGING ADDITIONS TO STARTUPS — but for whom it’s ONLY risk-tolerance / risk-aversion keeping them away?

-If you had to choose one, would you build your core startup team with people from Group 1 or Group 2:
+If you had to choose one, who would you choose as a CoFounder or a key member of your core startup team (like a CTO), someone from Group 1 or Group 2:

 - Super-smart, great experience and expertise, one of the best at what they do (coding, design, sales, digital marketing, whatever) — therefore probably twice as effective/efficient (minimal learning curves necessary) compared to an average/new person.
-However —
+Awesome culture fit, totally understands what you’re trying to build, your vision, the value prop, etc. However —

-- Not a risk-taker.
-Really likes what you’re doing but, (as a pragmatist who recognizes the realistic likelihood of startup success as a long-shot,) no way are they leaving the comfort/security of their current high-paying job (that’s crazy!), could only commit 10 to 20 hours/week, primarily weekends and nights (for no pay or below-market pay).
-Would be open to going all-in/full-time after you have achieved some Objective Indicator that you’re not just one of the 99% of startups that will fail despite truly believing you are the 1% that will succeed.
+… Never really been a big risk-taker.
+And, as a rational-thinking pragmatist who values probability and statistics and recognizes the realistic likelihood of startup success as the long-shot that it statistically is, there’s just no way they are going to leave the comfort/security of the big salary and great benefits of their current job (that would be crazy!), so they could initially only commit 10 to 20 hours/week to join you, primarily weekends and nights.
+Would be open to going all-in/full-time in the future — after you have achieved Product-Market-Fit or significant funding or profitability (or ANY Reliable Objective Indicator that you’re not just one of the 99% of startups that will fail despite truly believing you are the 1% that will succeed).

 If any of the above resonated with you and you’d like to discuss further — or might be interested in working with us to build-out a program or two (The S.W.A.N.
 Startup? — Sacrificing Weekends And Nights!), to help promote these ideas, attract GREAT part-time entrepreneurs, and actually build/launch some cool “Starter Startups” based on some of our “ReThinkingStartups.com Improvement Ideas & Initiatives”, please get in touch! — Jeff@StartupWhatever.com